 Okay, yes, the Civil Rights Bill was passed.
 And affirmative action.
 And yes, we have a black president.
 But honestly, have people’s hearts changed?
 Do we look at people of color differently?
 Really?
 Or has the racism gone underground?

-In 1966, black people feared for their lives when dealing with law enforcement.
-In 2016, black people still fear for their lives.
+In 1966, we had lynchings, and race-driven killings.
+Fifty years later, not much has changed.
 Don’t believe me?
 Just ask the families of 136 black people killed by police since January 2016.

 And if you are reading these things, simultaneously thinking up all the reasons why they aren’t true, therein lies the problem: Denial.